Adapted from his own novella The Hellbound Heart, Clive Barker made his directorial debut in 1987 with the delightfully disturbing Hellraiser.

 And said carnage truly begins as Frank resurrects, a scene devised by special makeup effects designer Bob Keen, whose talents have been utilised on films from Star Wars to fellow horror classic Candyman and a more recent werewolf staple Dog Soldiers.
 As the blood from his brother’s wound slowly replenishes Frank, his arms pierce the floorboards like stems and he horrifically blooms.

 Julia soon stumbles onto a skinless Frank (now played by Oliver Smith), who tells of his cursed journey to another realm.
 While initially terrified, Julia aches to rekindle their fiery romance and agrees to lure men back the house, enabling Frank to drain their life force and once again be complete.
-As the death count ratches up, Kirsty stumbles in on this grim ritual and finds herself in possession of the puzzle box, with dire consequences.
+As the death count ratchets up, Kirsty stumbles in on this grim ritual and finds herself in possession of the puzzle box, with dire consequences.

 As well as Frank’s fleshy transformation, Clare Higgins is superb as she has an overhaul of her own.
 From the palpable marital boredom to the initial unease of enticing men, until a pushy punter enables her to feel pleasure at his sacrifice.
-Later on and truly desensitised, a boxing match booms out from the television and Larry ponders that his wife usually detests violence, Julia cooly shrugs “I’ve seen worse.”
+Later on and truly desensitised, a boxing match booms out from the television and Larry ponders that his wife usually detests violence, Julia coolly shrugs “I’ve seen worse.”

 Of course, the most enduring aspect of Hellraiser has been Pinhead, simply known as “Lead Cenobite” in the early days, and exquisitely played by Doug Bradley under six hours worth of makeup.
 His nickname is thought to have originated in the makeup studio and on the inspiration behind Pinhead’s striking look, Barker reminisces “I had seen a book containing photographs of African fetishes: sculptures of human heads crudely carved from wood and then pierced with dozens, sometimes hundreds, of nails and spikes.
 They were images of rage, the text instructed.”
 Barker concludes;